The Jewel in the Crown (TV series): Plot

 After her husband Teddie's death and a difficult birth of their son, Susan Layton Bingham suffers a mental breakdown.
 She is treated in a hospital in Pankot.
 When Merrick returns to the Pankot area for his work, he courts Susan and ultimately marries her.
 Perron later learns that Merrick illegally gained access to Susan's medical records, apparently to learn about her mental state in order to persuade her to marry him.
 Susan's sister, Sarah, opposes the marriage, but is unable to prevent it.

-With the surrender of Japan in August 1945, the war in the East is ended, and the days of British rule in India are clearly numbered.
+With the surrender of Japan in August 1945, the war in the East ends, and the days of British rule in India are clearly numbered.
 Perron arranges a quick exit from the Army to return to Cambridge and his academic career.
 Due to his imminent departure, he and Sarah suspend their relationship.
 Sarah's parents also plan to return to England.
 Merrick intends to stay on, having been offered a contract by the government of Mirat to reorganize their police force.

 In 1947, with the transition to Indian independence under way, Perron returns to India as an historical observer.
 The conflict between Hindus and Muslims related to independence is tense.
 While visiting Mirat at the invitation of its Chief Minister, Count Bronowsky, whom he previously met in Bombay, Perron learns that Merrick is dead, officially from a riding accident.
-Bronowsky tells Perron that Merrick actually died during a sexual rendezvous with a young Indian man who was probably working for independent activists.
+Bronowsky tells Perron that Merrick actually died during a sexual rendezvous with a young Indian man who was probably working for independence activists.
 It is believed the man allowed an assassin access to Merrick.
 The authorities cover up the details of Merrick's death, fearing reprisals from Indians during the political uncertainty with the British departure.
-The two discuss their view that, in leaving India, the British are opening up "Pandora's Box", releasing the ancient competition for power between the Hindus and Muslims, who had earlier conquered and ruled the country.
+The two discuss their view that, in leaving India, the British are opening up "Pandora's Box", releasing the ancient competition for power between Hindus and Muslims, who had earlier conquered and ruled the country.
 Some confrontations had been restrained by the power of the British as rulers.

 Sarah, Susan, and their aunt attend Merrick's funeral in Mirat.
 Perron accompanies them, along with Merrick's ashes, on the train back to Pankot.
 Joining them is Ahmed Kasim, the educated son of a prominent Muslim politician who has been working for Bronowsky in Mirat for the past few years.
 En route to Pankot, the train is stopped by Hindus, who attack Muslim passengers in retaliation for recent attacks on Hindus in Mirat.
 The attackers demand that Kasim be turned over to them.
 Kasim voluntarily leaves the train car and surrenders himself to the attackers, who murder him.
 Perron, Sarah, and the other English passengers are unharmed, but are horrified by the slaughter of Kasim and other Muslim passengers.

-Before leaving India again, Perron tries to visit Hari Kumar, now living in a poor neighbourhood and supporting himself by tutoring Indian students in English.
-He leaves his calling card, as Kumar is out.
-Perron reflects on how Kumar was caught in an impossible position, between England and India.
+Before leaving India again, Perron tries to visit Hari, now living in a poor neighbourhood and supporting himself by tutoring Indian students in English.
+He leaves his calling card, as Hari is out.
+Perron reflects on how Hari was caught in an impossible position, between England and India.